-The most common animal bite suffered by puppies, though, are from other dogs.
-Bigger pooches may consider the pup prey, particularly if a gang of adults get too rowdy and tip over into prey aggression.
+One of the most common animal bites suffered by puppies, are from other dogs.
+Dogs may bite to guard their territory or resources, out of fear or protection, or due to prey aggression.
 Neighborhood dogs, stray or feral dogs, and coyotes can cause tremendous damage and kill your puppy.

-Dog bites are always serious.
-The canine teeth puncture the skin, but then rip and tear the muscle beneath when the attacker shakes his head.
+Dog bites can be very serious.
+When the canine teeth puncture the skin, they can rip and tear the muscle beneath when the attacker shakes his head.
 Think of the damage puppy teeth do when the baby dog grabs and shakes a stuffed toy—and multiply that by two or three times to imagine what happens to the fragile puppy body.

 Internal organs can be bruised or torn, bones can fracture, and eyes can pop out of the socket.
 The shaking may literally “rattle his brains” and result in personality/emotional changes in the same way that “shaken baby syndrome” can damage the developing infant’s brain.

 All animal bite wounds need veterinary attention.
 But first aid can help prevent infection (it takes bacteria about an hour before it causes problems).
 With severe bite wounds, first aid may be necessary to save your puppy’s life and keep him alive in order to get to the vet for professional care.

 Stop The Attack: Before anything else, break up the fight.
 Be very careful you don’t become a bite victim yourself.
 Wild animals and cats typically run as soon as a human comes near.
 For dogs, use an air horn to startle and chase off the attacker from the victim.
 Soaking with a spray of water from the hose or dumping a bucket of water on the dog that's attacking may also work.
 Grabbing the aggressive dog, though, may prompt him to attack you.
 If you must make contact, grab his tail or both rear legs to “wheelbarrow” him so the attacker releases the victim.